The Premise of our curriculum design

 - Learning for life (EXPERIENTIAL LEARNING): Children must become life-long learners and learn for the examination of life rather than only cramming for marks.
 JMIS is the Best School in India for Experiential Learning.
 We motivate them to gain practical wisdom via EXPERIENTIAL LEARNING by connecting learning with the ‘REAL WORLD EXPERIENCES’ through a wide range of innovative teaching methods and activities like Discovery-Hour, Conceptual Activities, Experiments, Research N’ Referral (R & R) Programme, Demonstrations, Study-Projects, Audio-Visual teaching methods, School-Cinema, Theatre-in-Education, Newspaper-in-Education, Excursions, Camps, Workshops, Symposiums, Quiz Sessions, Training Programmes, Aptitude Tests, Olympiads, JMIS-Mentor Programme, Learning by doing and many more.

 - Whenever you make learning an exciting experience it leads to joyful learning.
-This learning experience is enriched with judicious mix cultural, religious & linguistic areas that are deemed to be vital for enabling our students globally competent.
-The curriculum framed is enriching with creating activities & projects to foster international understanding with the help of video conferencing, exchange-programmes, interacting globally through mails, and special assemblies on US Day, Canada Day, Russia Day, etc. It was a window opening which brought in many visitors & friends from Australia & china under UNESCO Educational & Cultural Exchange.
+This learning experience is enriched with a judicious mix of cultural, religious & linguistic areas that are deemed to be vital for enabling our students globally competent.
+The curriculum framed is enriching with creating activities & projects to foster international understanding with the help of video conferencing, exchange-programs, interacting globally through mails, and special assemblies on US Day, Canada Day, Russia Day, etc. It was a window opening that brought in many visitors & friends from Australia & china under UNESCO Educational & Cultural Exchange.
 The bonds developed gave a better insight in human relations.
 We realize the potential to influence the opinion of global citizens of tomorrow.
-It is our responsibility to groom them into decision makers with equal empathy for people from different parts of the world & work consistently towards our school motto “Timeless Indian Values, Global Outlook”.
+It is our responsibility to groom them into decision-makers with equal empathy for people from different parts of the world & work consistently towards our school motto “Timeless Indian Values, Global Outlook”.

-- Computer aided learning (Techno-savvy): raising literacy standards of Information Technology from basic to advanced levels in computer proficiency”.
+- Computer-aided learning (Techno-savvy): raising literacy standards of Information Technology from basic to advanced levels in computer proficiency”.
 We teach kids through technologies that help them get ahead with a two-pronged objective:

 - To improve children’s basic learning levels using information technology (IT)